WaqarSM/LittleFax/README.md

 # Little Fax
 Straight a copy of Little Printer from BERG that isn't around anymore, but DIY.

-Not all of the code is my own, some of it, esepcially the some of the css, is from codepen.io users!
+Not all of the code is my own, some of it, especially the some of the css, is from codepen.io users!
 Too pretty not to study/use.

 This is very much a work in progress - but if you are reading this, drop me a line with advice!